samsoft00/social-auth-in-Golang/hashnode.md

 Replace *samsoft00* with your Github username or with github.com

 #### Build a JSON/HTTP server
-Now we'll write our HTTP server using Gin, Gin is an HTTP web framework written in Go (Golang) but before that, we need to set up our dependency injection using uber-go/fx, next, inside our social auth directory, create a folder called *setup*, inside this folder, create a file *config.go* that contains the following code:
+Now we'll write our HTTP server using Gin, Gin is an HTTP web framework written in Go (Golang) but before that, we need to set up our dependency injection using uber-go/fx, next, inside our social auth directory, create a folder called *setup*, cd and create a file *config.go* that contains the following code:

 ```go